JayMassey98/the-nether-refined/README.md

     * Warped Wart Block

 * Changed the coordinate scale from 8 to 1, in order to:
-    * Align the world borders of the Overworld and the Nether.
-This is useful when playing on a server that relocates the Overworld spawn and updates the world border to match it.
+    * Align the world borders of the Overworld and the Nether; this is useful when playing on a server that relocates the Overworld spawn and updates the world border to match it.
     * Inspire building up infrastructure for travelling, instead of quick walks between portals.

 * Disabled beds blowing up when right-clicked, in order to: